seonaid-mcnabb/t1d-organizer/README.md

 # ABOUT THE PROJECT

-I created this medical organizer in an effort to alleve some of the pressure of living with a chronic illness like Type 1 Diabetes by creating a place to store all medical-related information, as well as to keep track of prescriptions and appointments.
+I created this medical organizer in an effort to relieve some of the pressure of living with a chronic illness like Type 1 Diabetes and make self-management and organization easier by creating a place to store all medical-related information, as well as to keep track of prescriptions and appointments.
 The app also has a calculator specifically designed for Type 1 Diabetics using an insulin pump, sensor, and glucometer, in order to generate a medical supply packing list for travel.
 I am currently still working on implementing prescription and appointment tracking features, but always open to suggestions!

 # GET STARTED